-- CC is for children 6 weeks to 5 years of age who are not going to kindergarten. - Year round, comprehensive child development program offered at a monthly cost, dependent on the enrolled child's age. - Enrollment into CC is based on the date of application. - Enrollment priority is given to Mayville State University and Sanford employees, and families with children already enrolled in the program.
+- CC is for children 6 weeks to 5 years of age who are not going to kindergarten. - Year round, comprehensive child development program offered at a monthly cost, dependent on the enrolled child's age. - Enrollment into CC is based on the date of application. - Enrollment priority is given to Mayville State University Employees, and families with children already enrolled in the program.

-Collaborative Pre-K
+Collaborative Pre-Kindergarten (Pre-K)

-- 9 month (September-May) option which provides children preparing for Kindergarten the skills to be successful in school. - The Collaborative Pre-K program offers Head Start and Child Care slots within school districts and follows the school districts hours. - Central Valley and Hillsboro Elementary
+- 9-month (September-May) option which provides children preparing for Kindergarten the skills to be successful in school. - The Collaborative Pre-K program offers Head Start and Child Care slots within school districts and follows the school districts hours. - Locations are Central Valley Public School and Hillsboro Elementary School